bwu62/stat240-revamp/docs/03-handling-data.md

 ## [1] "$1,000" "$1,500" "$850"   "$2,000"
 ```

-Since R doesn't natively understand dollar signs or comma grouping, this will read in as a character vector.
+Since R doesn't natively understand dollar signs or comma grouping, this must start as a character vector.
 You can check the type of a vector by using the `is.numeric()`, `is.logical()`, `is.character()` functions.

 ``` r